talonhub/community/README.md

 ## .talon file

-Talon are used for
+.talon files may be used for

-- implementoing actions
+- implementing actions

-- define the overall context for commands and actions
+- defining the overall context for commands and actions

-- implementing voice commands.
+- implementing voice commands

 ### Context
 There is a "header" section in .talon files that defines the context for the commands.
 This is everything above the hyphen/dash in the .talon file.